Tony Hawk's Pro Skater HD: Reception

 Tony Hawk's Pro Skater HD received mixed reviews upon release.
 It holds aggregates scores of 67.61% at GameRankings and 66 out of 100 at Metacritic.
 Review scores range from a 40% approval ratio from Lucas Sullivan of GamesRadar to a 90% approval from Alex Rubens of G4TV.
 The majority of scores at both GameRankings and Metacritic were at or above a 60% approval ratio.

-IGN's Nic Vargas gave the game a score of 8/10, praising its purist gameplay whilst lamenting the lack of certain modes such as park creator and split screen multiplayer.
+IGNs Nic Vargas gave the game a score of 8/10, praising its purist gameplay whilst lamenting the lack of certain modes such as park creator and split screen multiplayer.
 The reviewer from GameTrailers gave the game a score of 7.4 and said that Pro Skater HD "isn't flawless, but... it at least gets off on the right foot".
 Lucas Sullivan of GamesRadar felt that old-school fans of the franchise will be disappointed by what the game lacks, and gamers who never played the original games on PS1 will find the mechanics and level design sparse.
 Destructoid gave the game 4.5/10, stating that the execution isn't handled as well as the original titles, as well as some of the design choices the developer made.
 G4TV gave the game a 4.5/5 and praised the console versions' online multiplayer and soundtrack.
 Official Xbox Magazine gave Pro Skater HD an 8/10.
 They praised the game's new big head mode.